 |Teaching Children to have Confidence in Maths|

 At All Saints’, we ensure all children from Reception to Year 6 are supported and challenged where necessary through the use of differentiation in tasks, outcomes and support.
-In KS2, we stream for maths, which allows children to be supported and challenged.

 Through our highly interactive style of teaching, we aim for each child to gain a real sense of enjoyment and confidence in this subject.

 Through the use of practical resources, all children are able to develop their concrete understanding of maths, which they can then carry through to the pictorial and abstract.
 We also have a strong emphasis on the correct use of mathematical language.
 In addition, children know that it’s ok to make mistakes and that through these we can take our learning further by learning from them.

 See Below you can download 3 documents about Maths games to play at home and also a list of useful maths apps and websites to help your child learn at home.
 Also a very useful document for parents on the different methods we use to help children with addition, subtraction, multiplication and division.